-- We will ensure that everyone in our community is treated with respect as an individual. - We will challenge stereotypes, prejudices and behaviours which divide out society. - We will teacher our pupils to celebrate differences, champion equality and stand up to injustice. - We will encourage everyone in our schools to play an active part in our local community, and to create a society where everyone is equally important. - We will promote good relationships between different groups of people, including those from different faiths and ethnic groups.
+- We will ensure that everyone in our community is treated with respect as an individual. - We will challenge stereotypes, prejudices and behaviours which divide out society. - We will teacher our pupils to celebrate differences, champion equality and stand up to injustice. - We will encourage everyone in our schools to play an active part in our local community, and to create a society where everyone is equally important.

-- We will broaden out pupil' cultural horizons and ensure that the rich diversity of out world is valued and celebrated. - We will help our young people to develop the values they need to become responsible global citizens who help to make the world a fairer place.
+- We will promote good relationships between different groups of people, including those from different faiths and ethnic groups. - We will broaden out pupil' cultural horizons and ensure that the rich diversity of out world is valued and celebrated. - We will help our young people to develop the values they need to become responsible global citizens who help to make the world a fairer place. - Gained Investors in Pupils through FOS collaboration events which involved the whole community through a community event.

-3 Policy Commitments
+4 Policy Commitments

-3.1 Promoting Equality: The Curriculum
+4.1 Promoting Equality: The Curriculum